 Logic Toys - puzzles, small manipulative toys, games to develop fine motor skills, logic and reasoning.

-Creativity and Writing Center – free access to cut and paste, markers, crayons, and paper, plus Handwriting without Tears materials.
+Creativity and Writing Center – free access to cut and paste, markers, crayons, and paper.

 Play Dough – homemade play dough, cookie cutters, clay tools.